mlgill/mfoutparser/INSTALL.md

 After creating an environment, install numpy, pandas, Jupyter, and matplotlib according to standard installation instructions.

-The, mfoutparser can be installed from a [custom built package](https://anaconda.org/mlgill/mfoutparser) using the following command:
+The, mfoutparser can be installed from a [custom built package](https://anaconda.org/mlgill/mfoutparser) for Linux or Mac OS X using the following command:

 ```
 conda install -c mlgill mfoutparser